-The Sculptural Processes Group is an informal study group that was set up in October 2007 to facilitate exchanges between researchers, curators, conservators and practitioners interested in questions of sculptural practice.
-The Group explores, through seminars and visits, various aspects of the creative, material and mechanical processes involved in making sculpture from the medieval to the contemporary.
+The Sculptural Processes Group (SPG) is an informal study group set up in October 2007 to facilitate exchanges between researchers, curators, conservators, artists and practitioners interested in questions of sculptural practice.
+The SPG explores, through seminars, artist’s talks and site visits, various aspects of the creative, intellectual and material processes involved in making sculpture from the medieval to the contemporary.
 Membership is taken from a wide variety of practices and fields and mixes postgraduates with senior figures in their fields.
 The core group is comprised of a small number of academics, PhD students, curators and conservators with diverse interests from the Courtauld and other universities and museums.

 The aims of the SPG are to enable its members to gain a more precise and nuanced understanding of the practical processes of sculpture – both through close examination of works and through discussion with colleagues from diverse backgrounds.
 We host a wide variety of events including: an Annual Artist’s Talk (past speakers include Alison Wilding, Raphael Hefti and Marc Quinn); a cross-period seminar bringing artists, conservators and art-historians into dialogue on a common theme (such as “plaster”, “patina” and “tools and tooling”); handling sessions; visits to artist’s studios, bronze foundries, art schools, private and public collections, special out-of-hours exhibition visits, and sculpture conservation studios.